MichalSoszko/mdp-workshop/Session 3 - hands-on exercises.md

           +schema: msoszko_bdtw_workshop_03_mart
     ```

-2. Exercise: change materialization to `table` in for all data transformation layers defined in the project.
+2. **Exercise**: change materialization to `table` in for all data transformation layers defined in the project.

 3. Execute the pipeline locally by running the `dbt run` command.